laboon/CS1632_Summer2017/deliverables/2/deliverable2.md

 I expect unit tests for all methods that you add, using a variety of assertions and looking at different failure modes and edge cases.
 You should make all methods that you add public.
 Keep in mind some of the things we learned when doing manual testing; you should be cognizant of equivalence classes, boundary values, etc. etc., and focus on them.
 There should be, at an absolute bare minimum, 20 unit tests.
 You will most likely require more if you perform good object-oriented design.

 I warn you, write tests as you write methods!
 Do not try to write the whole program and then write tests for it afterwards.
 You will write untestable code and may need to rewrite major parts of your program.
 Trust me on this one!
 Testing is not something that should be done after development is complete.

-The program should use appropriate object-oriented design.
-Do not attempt to do this entirely with static methods and variables, without classes, etc.  It is, of course, possible but will make testing more difficult!

 Before each test, add some comments (two or three sentences, on average) explaining what the test is checking.
 For example...